osfunapps/os-android-app-version-changer-py/README.md

 Introduction
 ------------

-Run this module to change your android app's version code and name externally.
+Run this module to change your Android app's version code and name externally.

 ## Installation
 Install via pip: